-6) If you are a member of Angies List, take a look at the reviews.
+8) If you are a member of Angies List, take a look at the reviews.
 Look for trends and lack of response from the company.
 Company responsiveness should be a factor in your decision on choosing a company.
-We have dozens of reviews on the site, and have received the super service award (less than 5% of all companies receive the award)
+We have in excess of 40 reviews on the site, and have received the super service award multiple times - (less than 5% of all companies receive the award)

-8) Does the company have a permit to trap wildlife
+10) Does the company have a permit to manage nuisance

 Listing of Permitted Companies